devmasx/nestjs-opentelemetry-setup/README.md

 All responses contains response header `x-traceid` with the trace id

-Usefull to search the trace in jeager:
+Usefull to search the trace in jaeger:

 http://localhost:16686/trace/${traceId}